Accessibility Tools

 Integration of immune component

 The immune system is a critical component of the human body, playing a vital role in protecting against infections, eliminating diseased cells, and maintaining tissue homeostasis.
-Via integration of resident and circulating immune cells, organ models can replicate the cellular complexity of the human immune system.
+Via integration of resident and circulating immune cells, organ-on-a-chip models can replicate the cellular complexity of the human immune system.

 Integration of a microbiome and pathogens